 - Expensive Restaurant

-- Food is average
+- Food is Average

 Menu: Akershus Royal Banquet Hall Menu

-Dining Reservation Tips
+Disney Dining Tips

 Now more than ever it is hard to get reservations at Disney World.
 Advanced dining reservations open 60 days prior to the day you are visiting a park.
 We recommend you mark the date and get on the Disney reservation website right at 7 AM EST that day to book your preferences.
 Even then, it might be hard to get some of the most popular restaurants like Space 220.